FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

     Build an Sms PerCL command.

     :from: {string} E.164 representation of the phone number to use as the sender.
-This must be an incoming phone number you have purchased from Persephony.
+This must be an incoming phone number you have purchased from FreeClimb.
     :to: {string} E.164 representation of the phone number to which the message will be sent.
     :text: {string} The text contained in the message. (maximum 254 characters) :[options]: {object} Additional properties to include in the command.